-- a) Students who live outside the component school districts shall be called "non-resident students." - b) Students who reside outside the thirty-three (33) component school districts and desire to attend BOCES classes shall initiate all contacts with BOCES through school district officials of their home school district.
-Any authorization for non-resident attendance must carry the approval of their local school district and the local BOCES in which the residence is located. - c) Non-resident tuition shall be established by the District Superintendent and shall be approved by the Cooperative Board. - d) Students who move out of the BOCES boundaries during the school year may be given permission to complete that year in attendance at BOCES at no additional charge. - e) Transportation to and from BOCES classes shall be the responsibility of the non-resident student and their school district of residence.
+- a) Students who live outside the thirty-three (33) component school districts shall be called "non-resident students." - b) Students who reside outside the thirty-three (33) component school districts and desire to attend SWBOCES classes shall initiate all contacts with SWBOCES through school district officials of their home school district.
+Any authorization for non-resident attendance must carry the approval of the local school district and the local SWBOCES in which the residence is located. - c) Non-resident tuition shall be established by the District Superintendent and shall be approved by the Cooperative Board. - d) Students who move out of the SWBOCES boundaries during the school year may be given permission to complete that year in attendance at SWBOCES at no additional charge. - e) Transportation to and from SWBOCES classes shall be the responsibility of the non-resident student and local school district.